 The breakout sessions were interesting and interactive.
 We honored Bill Powell with the Hofstetter Award and Becky Smallwood with the Price Award.
 Bill zoomed in to say a few words and Becky was there in person and shared her appreciation with us.
 Tricia, our favorite Blind Girl Designs vendor was our banquet speaker and was excellent.
 I learned a lot from hearing her story.
 The auction was interesting with a couple of bidding wars over some technology.
 Most other items didn’t go for what I thought they would, which was disappointing.
 ACBI only made $767 on our items.

 Sunday morning the non-denominational service was nice with an Ohio member singing.
-The memorial service Gerry Koors and Dee Ann Hart.
+The memorial service was led by Gerry Koors and Dee Ann Hart.
 We lost four Indiana members in the last year.

 Our group planned to leave after the memorial service, but we were delayed a bit.
 I think we left the hotel a little after 10:00 a.m.
 The van trip took about ten hours each way.
 All of us on the van truly appreciated Cindy being our driver.
 Without her we wouldn’t have been able to attend in person.

 Thanksgiving is behind us and in a few weeks, we’ll celebrate Christmas or whatever winter holiday some take part in.
 Then we’re on to 2026 and new experiences and activities.